 “There’s a lot of literature out there about how abusive to consumers [Chapter 13] is,” says Robert Haupt, a bankruptcy attorney with Lathrop Gage LLP.
 He explains that lawyers get their fees whether or not Chapter 13 is the right solution for their client and even if the client is unable to complete their plan.

 Assessing debt consolidation vs. Chapter 13

 There are online tools to help you assess debt consolidation.
 First, look at the total debt you have and the average interest rate you’re paying.
-Figure out how long it will take to pay off each card using a Credit Card Payment Calculator.
+Figure out how long it will take to pay off each card using a credit card payment calculator.
 Then review your budget to assess how much you can pay toward your debt each month.
-Use this Debt Consolidation Calculator to determine the loan terms that will work for you and then check with potential lenders to find out if you qualify for these terms.
+Use this debt consolidation calculator to determine the loan terms that will work for you.
+Then check with potential lenders to find out if you qualify for these terms.
 And be sure to consider if you have the discipline to either close the accounts you’re paying off or use them only in cases of emergency.

 To assess your qualifications and options for filing bankruptcy, it’s best to speak with a bankruptcy attorney.
 Although you can file bankruptcy yourself, an attorney will bring knowledge and experience that can make their fees worth paying.
 Plus, most offer a free, no-obligation consultation.

-To compare your options side by side, you can use Resolve’s free financial management platform and get free guidance from their debt relief experts.
-The can also help you assess debt settlement and debt management options.
+To compare your options side by side, you can use Resolve’s free platform and get free guidance from their debt relief experts.
+They can also help you assess your debt settlement and debt management options.
 If it turns out that bankruptcy is the right solution for you, they can direct you to a bankruptcy attorney.